Lebanon PM says more optimistic after crisis talks

 Jumblatt is a fierce critic of Syrian President Bashar al-Assad and his party views the incident and its repercussions as part of a wider campaign to weaken his influence over Lebanon’s Druze community to the benefit of pro-Damascus parties.

-Writing by Tom Perry; editing by John Stonestreet
+Writing by Tom Perry; editing by John Stonestreet and Hugh Lawson